l-koehler/bridgetest/README.md

 This program is supposed to let a unmodified [Minetest](https://github.com/minetest/minetest) client connect to
 another (mostly) unmodified Minecraft (Java Edition) server.
-The Java server must support the 1.20.2 network protocol.
+The Java Server version is whatever the latest git commit to [azalea](https://github.com/azalea-rs/azalea/commits/main/) needs.
 It compiles to a standalone executable, which will listen on 127.0.0.1:30000
 for minetest and then proxy to a minecraft server specified in CONF_DIR/config.txt